Years published: 2019, 2023

 The number of newly affected individuals within a year (incidence) and prevalence (the overall number of people with a disorder at a given time (prevalence) of hemiplegic migraine is unknown.
 Studies in a population of Denmark placed the prevalence at 1 in 10,000 individuals in the general population.
 The prevalence was the same for the familial and sporadic forms.
 Rare disorders often go misdiagnosed or undiagnosed making it difficult to determine the true frequency of disorders like hemiplegic migraine in the general population.

 Hemiplegic migraine affects more females than males.
-Onset of the disorder is usually within the first or second decade of life, but has ranged from early infancy to the elderly.
+The onset of the disorder is usually within the first or second decade of life but has ranged from early infancy to the elderly.

 Clinical Testing and Workup

 Molecular genetic testing can confirm a diagnosis of familial hemiplegic migraine in some individuals.
-Molecular genetic testing can detect mutations in specific genes known to cause the disorder, but is available only as a diagnostic service at specialized laboratories.
+Molecular genetic testing can detect variants in the genes known to cause the disorder but is available only as a diagnostic service at specialized laboratories.

 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
 Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with hemiplegic migraine.
-As in other common varieties of migraine, treatment is divided in acute treatment taken during the attack in order to reduce the severity of the various attack’s symptoms and preventive treatment that is taken every days during some months to reduce the frequency of attacks.
+As in other common varieties of migraine, treatment is divided in acute treatment taken during the attack to reduce the severity of symptoms and preventive treatment that is taken every day to reduce the frequency of attacks.

-Standard preventive medications used to treat regular migraines can be tried for individuals with all types of hemiplegic migraine, in order to reduce the frequency of attacks.
-These drugs include tricyclic antidepressants, beta blockers, calcium channel blockers, and anti-seizure (anti-convulsant or anti-epileptic) medications.
-There are small studies investigating drugs such as acetazolamide, verapamil, flunarizine, and lamotrigine for the treatment of hemiplegic migraine.
-Sometimes, in individuals with rare attacks, no preventive treatment is proposed.
+Standard preventive medications used to treat regular migraines can be tried for individuals with all types of hemiplegic migraine, to reduce the frequency of attacks.
+These drugs include tricyclic antidepressants, beta blockers, calcium channel blockers and anti-seizure (anti-convulsant or anti-epileptic) medications.
+There are small studies investigating drugs such as acetazolamide, verapamil, flunarizine, lamotrigine and botulinium toxin A, for the treatment of hemiplegic migraine.
+Individuals with hemiplegic migraine were excluded from the trials assessing efficacity and safety of anti-CGRP antibodies in the prevention of migraine.
+Recently, a small open study reported improvement of hemiplegic migraine in a few individuals with hemiplegic migraine.
+Further prospective studies are required.
+Sometimes, in individuals with rare attacks, no preventive treatment is needed.

-Individuals who experience a severe migraine episode may require hospitalization, particularly for high fever, depressed consciousness, or seizures.
+Individuals who experience a severe migraine episode may require hospitalization, particularly for high fever, depressed consciousness or seizures.
+After alternative diagnoses are excluded, and in case of brain edema on imaging, a course of intravenous steroids may be used.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.